 Tropes associated with the 1995 cartoon series include:

 - All There in the Manual: Action Man's lost past was detailed in the series bible.
 One page is available here.
+One noticeable detail that wasn't clarified in the actual show is that Dr. X is Action Man's adoptive brother.

 - And Knowing Is Half the Battle: Every episode ends with a live-action segment of Action Man giving a life lesson to the audience, such as not watching too much television and to be respectful towards people with disabilities.